PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ## /var/run → /run

-Since openSUSE 12.2 (2012), `/run` directory was top-levelled as it was agreed across the distributions, that it doesn’t belong under` /var.` It’s still symlinked for backward compatibility but you should definitely use `/run` (`%_rundir` macro).
+Since openSUSE 12.2 (2012), `/run` directory was top-leveled as it was agreed across the distributions, that it doesn’t belong under` /var.` It’s still symlinked for backward compatibility but you should definitely use `/run` (`%_rundir` macro).

 ## /usr Merge